Less than one month to go: deadline for historic single parent Parental Orders

-Divorce: How to make it easier for your children
+How to make divorce easier for your children

 Divorce can create anxiety, worry, upset and frustration.
 It’s difficult enough as an adult to deal with such things but what must it be like for a child?
 Our team of specialist family lawyers have supported and guided countless families through the... [read more...

 It has been announced that Section 11 of the Children and Families Act 2014 will be introduced on 22nd October 2014.
 This introduces the presumption that ‘unless the contrary is shown, that involvement of that parent in the life of the child concerned... [read more...